Symptoms Revealed: Understanding The Connection To Mental Health and Longevity

 If you’re battling depression or anxiety, for example, chronic stress can take a toll on your heart, causing cardiovascular issues.

-Mental illness may lead to neglecting personal care, leading to poor diet choices or lack of physical activity, resulting in obesity and other related diseases.
+Mental illness may lead to neglecting personal care, leading to poor choices or lack of physical activity, resulting in obesity and other related diseases.

 Substance abuse, often associated with mental disorders, accelerates wear and tear on your body, disrupting the normal functioning of vital organs.